souravjain540/crawlee-first-blog/blog.md

 The Crawlee team is actively developing an adaptive crawling feature to revolutionize how Crawlee interacts with and navigates through websites.

-We plan to bring experimental support for the new adaptive crawler type in `v3.8` later this week.
+We just launched [v3.8](https://github.com/apify/crawlee/releases/tag/v3.8.0) with experimental support for the new adaptive crawler type.

 ## Support us on GitHub.